 - points in their employee engagement portal

 Learning and development are two of the other key drivers of engagement.
 When you invest in your talent by enabling them with new skills and competencies, they are more likely to give you their energy and loyalty.
 Your talent does not want to stay stationary – they want to grow their skills that make them more marketable NOW and in the future.
 Providing your leaders, employees and sales reps with learning opportunities shows that you’re committed to their continued growth in the organization and makes them feel valued.
-Read more about why I believe there is not a Lack of Motivation in the Workplace Today, There is a Lack of Development.

 Examples of learning opportunities can include:

 - giving them a challenging project or problem to solve.